merely-useful/py-rse/index.md

 ## Repeating Commands on Many Files {#bash-basics-loops}

-A loop is a way to repeat a set of commands for each item in a list.
+A loop is a way to repeat a set of commands for each item in a list.\index{loop (in Unix shell)}
 We can use them to build complex workflows out of simple pieces, and (like wildcards) they reduce the typing we have to do and the number of mistakes we might make.